winterfest-2020/unwrap-parcel/README.md

 ### :lock: Bonus encryption / decryption IssueOps workflow :lock:

 In a first iteration, we experimented with generating ssh keys from scratch and send them encrypted to the user.
 We abandoned this idea for signing already uploaded ssh keys.
-A leftover from our experiments is an [IssueOps encryption workflow](.github/issue-ops-encrypt-content.yaml) that can be triggered by using the `Encrypt and share content` [issue template](.github/ISSUE_TEMPLATE/encrypt-content.md) and encrypts any content in the issue description with the public ssh keys of the specified recipient (with a comment how to decrypt):
+A leftover from our experiments is an [IssueOps encryption workflow](.github/workflows/issue-ops-encrypt-content.yaml) that can be triggered by using the `Encrypt and share content` [issue template](.github/ISSUE_TEMPLATE/encrypt-content.md) and encrypts any content in the issue description with the public ssh keys of the specified recipient (with a comment how to decrypt):

 ![image](https://user-images.githubusercontent.com/1872314/93903714-50bf6c00-fcf9-11ea-85e1-a793144aa384.png)

 For encryption/decryption, the portable, lightweight encryption tool [age](https://github.com/FiloSottile/age) is used, which could either be used directly from this repo template (Windows, Linux, Mac) or [build/installed from scratch](https://github.com/FiloSottile/age#installation).

+### :gift: Second bonus - Encrypted Winterfest parcels :gift:

+For GitHub Winterfest - we designed a [third IssueOps workflow](.github/workflows/issue-ops-send-encrypted-winterfest-parcel.yaml) that is very similar to the encryption based one just that it always assumes the issue opener to be the receiver and a configurable secret `WINTERFEST_SECRET` is used as encrypted payload.
+It also comes with a [festive issue template](.github/ISSUE_TEMPLATE/send-encrypted-winterfest-parcel.md).
+Have fun trying it out.